HICE and aeroHEALTH

 Characterization of Reactive Organic Compounds in Gases and Particulate Matter

-For the analysis of aerosols, gas and particle phases are combined, but also used separately to account for the fact that reactive organic compounds often occur in a gaseous fraction as vapor in the gas phase, but also as a liquid or solid fraction condensed on the aerosol particles.
+For the analysis of aerosols, gas and particle phases were combined, but also used separately to account for the fact that reactive organic compounds often occur in a gaseous fraction as vapor in the gas phase, but also as a liquid or solid fraction condensed on the aerosol particles.